Pope, once a victim of AI-generated imagery, calls for treaty to regulate artificial intelligence - The Boston Globe

 The pope’s message didn’t delve into details of a possible binding treaty other than to say it must be negotiated at a global level, to both promote best practices and prevent harmful ones.
 Technology companies alone cannot be trusted to regulate themselves, he said.

-He repurposed arguments he has used before to denounce multinationals that have ravaged Earth’s national resources and impoverished the Indigenous peoples who live off them.
+He repurposed arguments he has used before to denounce multinationals that have ravaged Earth’s natural resources and impoverished the Indigenous peoples who live off them.